Aerial refueling: Vietnam War

 During the Vietnam War, it was common for USAF fighter-bombers flying from Thailand to North Vietnam to refuel from KC-135s en route to their target.
 Besides extending their range, this enabled the F-105s and F-4 Phantoms to carry more bombs and rockets.
 Tankers were also available for refueling on the way back if necessary.
 In addition to ferrying aircraft across the Pacific Ocean, aerial refueling made it possible for battle-damaged fighters, with heavily leaking fuel tanks, to hook up to the tankers and let the tanker feed its engine(s) until the point where they could glide to the base and land.
 This saved numerous aircraft.

 The US Navy frequently used carrier-based aerial tankers like the KA-3 Skywarrior to refuel Navy and Marine aircraft such as the F-4, A-4 Skyhawk, A-6 Intruder, and A-7 Corsair II.
 This was particularly useful when a pilot returning from an airstrike was having difficulty landing and was running low on jet fuel.
 This gave them fuel for more attempts at landing for a successful "trap" on an aircraft carrier.
 The KA-3 could also refuel fighters on extended Combat Air Patrol.
 USMC jets based in South Vietnam and Thailand also used USMC KC-130 Hercules transports for air-to-air refueling on missions.

 During late August 1970, a pair of HH-53C helicopters performed the first Trans-Pacific flight by a helicopter, flying from Eglin AFB in Florida to Danang in South Vietnam.
-In addition to making multiple en route stops to refuel on the ground, aerial refuelling was also used in this display of the type's long-range capabilities.
+In addition to making multiple en route stops to refuel on the ground, aerial refueling was also used in this display of the type's long-range capabilities.
 The flight proved to be roughly four times faster than the traditional dispatching of rotorcraft to the theatre by ship.